harmony-one/h/progress/rikako-hatoya.md

+2025-02-17 Tue: Continued with forking layerzero.
+Look into adding multiple tokens at once to bridge.

 2025-02-16 Mon (Federal Holiday, 3.0h): Sync with Li.
 Looked into how to integrate bridged assets to swap pools, and layerzero.

 ---